There is no doubt about it; having a peripheral neuropathy diagnosis impacts your everyday life.

 Some carriers have lower rates but are harder to get approved for.
 Other carriers have higher rates but have guaranteed acceptance.
 And then there are all of the carriers in between.

 Willamette Life can help open the door to an insurance policy and immediate death benefit with your common or not-so-common conditions.
+Our team represents the top final expense insurance companies.

 The Basics of Final Expense